 Staff will be given training to help them understand the issues of radicalisation, so that they are able to recognise the signs of vulnerability or radicalisation and know how to refer their concerns.
 This information also forms part of the annual safeguarding training.

-We ensure that the staff we appoint to the school are suitable, our recruitment procedures are rigorous and we follow the statutory guidance published in part 3 of Keeping Children Safe in
+We ensure that the staff we appoint to the school are suitable, our recruitment procedures are rigorous and we follow the statutory guidance published in Keeping Children Safe in

 Visitors to the schools are made aware of our safeguarding and child protection policies on arrival at the schools and are given information about what to do if they are concerned about any aspect of child welfare.